deriveitCreator/chat_app/README.md

 ![Electron](https://img.shields.io/badge/Electron-%231B1C26?style=for-the-badge&logo=Electron&logoColor=%239FEAF9)

 This is a chat app called "u-chat".
-An app created for displaying chat.
+An app created for displaying chat for Youtube live streaming.

 This is my first Electron project.
 For any advice, feel free to message me at (contact.deriveit@gmail.com).

-The previous versions used Google OAuth and Youtube API's, but since the quotas are limited, I am using iFrames instead.
+The previous versions used Google OAuth and Youtube API's, but since the quotas are limited, I am now using iframes instead.
 I also used web scraping in version 4.0, but I did not want to violate TOS.

 ## How to use